 A lot of our competitors try to lock you up into their total monitoring solution, we don’t.
 We obviously believe in total monitoring solutions as well, but it should be one preferred by you and suiting your line of work.
 We just want to supply you the components to get your measurements acquired and delivered at your disposal by several common data transfer methods and open file formats.

-Our data loggers supports the MQTT protocol, opening a new IoT world of flexibility.
+Our data loggers support the MQTT protocol, opening a new IoT world of flexibility.
 The MQTT protocol implements a publish/subscribe messaging model, making it possible to flexible distribute and share information.
 In example, an IoT energy monitoring system could subscribe to the log data from an energy monitoring data logger, while your cloud based inventory management systems could subscribe to the log data from a tank level data logger, which could actually be the same data logger.

 MQTT messages app